P-Leer/DNN-HLC_sounds/readme.md

 ## Audio files

-The sentences are sentences from the Danish HINT sentence, that we used to evaluate our proposed algorithms on, using a cohort of hearing-impaired listeners .
+The sentences are sentences from the Danish HINT, that we used to evaluate our proposed algorithms on, using a cohort of hearing-impaired listeners .

 [**Listen to the audio examples here**](https://p-leer.github.io/DNN-HLC_sounds/)